Pies Descalzos: Background

-In 1990, a 13-year-old Shakira signed a recording contract with Sony Music.
+In 1990, a 13-year-old Shakira signed a recording contract with Sony Music Colombia.
 Her debut studio album Magia was released in 1991, and largely consisted of tracks she had written since she was eight years old.
 Commercially, the project struggled, selling an underwhelming 1,200 copies in her native Colombia.
 Her follow-up record Peligro was released in 1993, and suffered a similar failure.
 Consequently, Shakira took a two-year hiatus, allowing her to complete her high school education.
 Looking to revive her struggling career, Shakira decided to make an international debut studio album.

 Pies Descalzos was produced on a budget of $100,000, since it was expected to only move 100,000 copies.

 Composition

 Pies Descalzos primarily focuses on Latin pop genres, though it experiments with pop rock styles.
-Assuming a prominent position in its production, she co-wrote and co-produced each of the 11 tracks included on the record.
+Assuming a prominent position in its production, she co-wrote each of the 11 tracks included on the record.
 The albums opens with "Estoy Aquí" ("I'm Here"), which sees prominent uses of guitar instrumentation.
 Lyrically, it discusses a willingness to correct a failed relationship.
 The pop ballad "Antología" ("Anthology") notes an appreciation of the knowledge a lover has shared.
 "Un Poco de Amor" ("A Little Bit of Love") states that Shakira is waiting to find someone who loves her.
 It became her first track to include phrases in English, performed by the uncredited Howard Glasford, and additionally experiments with elements of reggae music.

 The guitar-driven "Quiero" ("I Want") explains Shakira's happiness upon the return of a lover.
 Similarly, the mid-tempo "Te Necesito" ("I Need You") and the upbeat "Vuelve" ("Return") describe her yearning for a romantic partner to re-enter her life.
 "Te Espero Sentada" ("I Wait Sitting") expresses a desire for a romantic partner to be aware of the sorrow his absence brings to Shakira.
 "Pies Descalzos, Sueños Blancos" ("Bare Feet, White Dreams") suggests that one is happiest when living a carefree lifestyle, while "Pienso en Ti" ("I Think of You") notes that Shakira thinks more about a lover as times progresses.
 The penultimate track "¿Dónde Estás Corazón?" ("Where Are You Love?") asks that her boyfriend comes back to her.
 The album closes with its eleventh track "Se Quiere, Se Mata" ("You Want, You Kill"), which tells the story of expectant parents Braulio and Dana, and sees the usage of a harmonica during its chorus.